kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/README.md

 - Some kind of A/B testing
 - Re-train the model and updating the Kafka Streams application (via sending the new model to a Kafka topic)
 - Monitoring of model training (via TensorBoard) and model deployment / inference (via some kind of Kafka integration + dashboard technology)
+- Confluent Cloud for Kafka as a Service (-> Focus on business problems, not running infrastructure)
+- Enhance demo with C / librdkafka clients and TensorFlow Lite for edge computing
 - todo - other ideas?

 ## Why is this so awesome